 The Warwickshire Recovery Investment Fund (WRIF) specifically addresses a gap that has been identified in the market for access to finance.
-The aim is to distribute £140 million over the next five years, offering loans and other financial investments to existing and new businesses to help their long-term recovery and growth.
+The aim is to distribute £100 million over the next five years, offering loans and other financial investments to existing and new businesses to help their long-term recovery and growth.

 The investment is a fundamental part of the Council’s COVID-19 Recovery Plan – and together with other support from the Council – is expected to create over 3,000 new jobs and safeguard many thousands more.

 - Local Communities and Enterprise – Smaller loans in order to support small businesses, including start-ups and social enterprises (£10 million).
-This will be launched in early 2022.

 - Property and Infrastructure – Investment in commercial sites and premises to encourage businesses to invest in Warwickshire and create jobs. (£40 million).
-This third pillar will also be launched in early 2022.

 There is more information on the Fund and the process for applying in the WRIF Prospectus.